Fraol Batole

 -

-I am privileged to actively collaborate with distinguished researchers in the field, including Prof. Tien N. Nguyen and Prof. Danny Dig, whose expertise has significantly enriched my research perspective.
+I am privileged to actively collaborate with distinguished researchers in the field, including Prof. Tien N. Nguyen, Prof. Danny Dig, and Prof. Foutse Khomh, whose expertise has significantly enriched my research perspective.
 My earlier work contributed to Boag, a shared data science infrastructure for bioinformatics.

 news